li8bot/git-playbook/static/markdown/ideas.md

 - Pull Monk Object Detection repository and test in a local setup
 - Go through Documentation and understand the syntax, implementation modules and pipelines.
-- Explore state of the art algorithms and applications on different imaging modalities
+- Explore state of the art algorithms, datasets and applications on different imaging modalities
 - Create 10 workflows ( 2 for each imaging modality )
 - Build unit tests for setting up Monk locally
+- Create blog posts for every workflow
+- Prepare documentation about the implementation